If you are, or have been, looking around for professional indemnity (PI) insurance, it’s likely you’ve come across the

-While that’s certainly true, in typical insurance-industry style, it’s not always made clear what that means.
+While that’s certainly true, in typical insurance-industry style, it’s not always made clear what that actually means.
 So, what exactly is ‘negligence’?
 And why do you need protection from claims of it?

 As a professional person, you have a duty of care to your clients (both legally and morally).
 You have a responsibility not to cause damage to others that could reasonably be foreseen and avoided.